-- 62. It is the osteopathic educational institution's duty not to discriminate against a disabled person in the arrangements made for determining who should be offered admission to courses they offer, either in the terms of any offer made, or by not accepting an application for admission.
-It is also the institution's duty not to harass a disabled person. - 63.
-The guidance below concerns the processes involved in recruiting and selecting students, and in particular, the actions that can be taken to ensure that an inclusive approach is adopted, and to avoid discriminating against applicants or students who have a disability.
+- 63. It is the osteopathic educational provider's duty not to discriminate against someone who meets the definition of being 'disabled' for the purposes of the Equality Act in the arrangements made for determining who should be offered admission to courses they offer, either in the terms of any offer made, or by not accepting an application for admission.
+It is also the provider's duty not to harass someone in relation to their health or disability. - 64.
+The guidance below concerns the processes involved in recruiting and selecting students, and in particular, the actions that can be taken to ensure that an inclusive approach is adopted, and to avoid discriminating against applicants or students with disabilities and/or health conditions.